 This is perhaps the best argument against scripts.
 While you’re reading, you’re not looking at your partner, and you lose rapport.
 Even if their eyes are closed, they can tell from the sound of your voice that your head is down and you’re reading out loud.

 After five minutes, you should check in again, and ask them if they would like to wake up now.
+If they don't respond, try again a bit louder and firmer, and check if they've fallen asleep.

 When you're ready, do a wakeup.
 Wake up is fairly straightforward.